uutzinger/SerialUI/README.md

 ## fastplotlib

 Fastplotlib itself is under development.
-There is cusom legend.py in python libraries folder that is needed when you enable fastplotlib in the config file.
-Legends need work.
+There is a cusom legend.py in python libraries folder that is needed when you enable fastplotlib in the config file.
+The file replaces the legends.py of the creators.
+It needs more work.

-During program startup the library and the chart widget is initialized.
-This requires building pipeline for GPU which takes 5-10 seconds.
+During program startup the library and the chart widget are initialized.
+This requires building the pipeline for the GPU which takes 5-10 seconds.
 During that time the program might be sluggish.

 ## Arduino Test Programs